What is green gas?

 We will always have a little bit more natural fertiliser than we need and we are currently exploring innovative ways for it to be used in other sustainable food production processes.

 Green Gas Mills create a new commercial opportunity to grow grass, which provides farmers with long-term financial security.
-Growing our grass break crop will also reduce the need for farmers to use expensive chemicals and artificial fertilisers (sometimes costing up to £200 per ha) for their future crops.
+Growing our grass break crop will also reduce the need for farmers to use expensive chemicals and artificial fertilisers (sometimes costing up to £200 per hectare) for their future crops.

 By growing our grass break crop and not harvesting field margins, we will allow natural vegetation to grow without being impacted by chemicals.
 This will create new habitats – benefiting pollinators, such as bees and rebuilding biodiversity.

 Whether the grass comes from a break crop or permanent grassland, the land will not receive chemicals and artificial fertilisers.
-Instead a natural organic fertiliser, which is a co-product in the AD process, will be applied during appropriate times and conditions to replace the massively damaging environmental-impact of farm chemicals, which alone contribute 5% of the UK’s total carbon emissions.
+Instead a natural organic fertiliser, which is a co-product in the Anaerobic Digestion process, will be applied during appropriate times and conditions to replace the massively damaging environmental-impact of farm chemicals, which alone contribute 5% of the UK’s total carbon emissions.

 Yes, Anaerobic Digestion is a proven technology that is already very common across Britain, with more than 500 plants operating around the country.